jessicarush/colour-app/README.md

 - replace react-sortable-hoc with dnd-kit
 - replace rc-slider with something not deprecated
 - hex format in localStorage
+- content when all palettes deleted, with option to restore defaults
+- review font sizes on mobile

 ## Future features